-- 3.1 PSA shall be used to support safety management.
-The role of PSA in the decision making process shall be defined. - 3.2 PSA shall be used61 to identify the need for modifications to the plant and its procedures, including for severe accident management measures, in order to reduce the risk from the plant. - 3.3 PSA shall be used to assess the overall risk from the plant, to demonstrate that a balanced design has been achieved, and to provide confidence that there are no "cliff-edge effects"62. - 3.4 PSA shall be used to assess the adequacy of plant modifications, changes to operational limits and conditions and procedures and to assess the significance of operational occurrences. - 3.5 Insights from PSA shall be used as input to development and validation of the safety significant training programmes of the licensee, including simulator training of control room operators. - 3.6 The results of PSA shall be used to ensure that the items are included in the verification and test programmes if they contribute significantly to risk.
+- O3.2 PSA shall be used60 to identify the need for modifications to the plant and its procedures, including for severe accident management measures, in order to reduce the risk from the plant. - O3.3 PSA shall be used to assess the overall risk from the plant, to demonstrate that a balanced design has been achieved, and to provide confidence that there are no "cliffedge effects". - O3.4 PSA shall be used to assess the adequacy of plant modifications, changes to operational limits and conditions and procedures and to assess the significance of operational occurrences. - O3.5 Insights from PSA shall be used as input to development and validation of the safety significant training programmes of the licensee, including simulator training of control room operators. - O3.6 The results of PSA shall be used to ensure that the items are included in the verification and test programmes if they contribute significantly to risk.